 The “new players” need established insurers to create the products – they have product teams and legal experts adept at navigating the complicated landscape of FINRA.
 On the flip side, traditional insurers need these new companies to provide innovative solutions – and thereby access to new markets — that they don’t have the bandwidth to develop and execute.
 The drawback to this dynamic is that insurers are relegated to the role of product manufacturer and lose the customer-interaction component, the exact opposite of the current industry trend of getting closer to the customer.

-This is why LegacyShield is such a unique Insurtech solution.
+This is why LegacyShield is such a unique Insurtech solution for digitalization in life insurance.
 We have the mindset that the customer should have access to the insurer – we don’t attempt to own relationships.
 In fact, the more people dedicated to helping the consumer, the better.
 LegacyShield is one of the few technological solutions that invites engagement from all parties.

 Using Uber and Amazon for inspiration and insight, we’ve created a simple platform for users to drive their own experiences.
 They choose how and when to interact with us, distributors and carriers.